 When you use them for inhalation, diffusers, rags, and even your pillowcase will be best suited for disseminating the fragrance where you sleep.

-If you decide to use topical method, I recommend a few drops placed in a carrier oil.
+If you decide to use the topical method, I recommend a few drops mixed with a carrier oil, or you can even make a sleep balm using essential oils.
 This will protect you from skin irritations that can develop when essential oils are placed directly on its surface.
-Try these oils out and rest easy tonight!

 This post is purely for educational and informational purposes and does not intend to diagnose or treat any disease.